VictorBK/jenkins_masterclass/README.md

 # jenkins_masterclass
-A repository containing Jenkins files to be used in a masterclass course.
+A repository containing Jenkins files to be used in a directed masterclass course.